royrod27/AT02-GROUP01/README.md

 # AT02-GROUP01
-Framework from scratch
+Room Manager - API

-WHAT IS IT?
+WHAT'S IT?
 ------------

 AT02-GROUP01 project based in JavaScript language,
-Is a project oriented to test the different endpoints of RoomManager appplication, through its Representational State Transfer(REST) API.
+It is a project developed from scratch oriented to test the different endpoints of RoomManager appplication, through its Representational State Transfer(REST) API.

 THE LATEST VERSION
 ------------------

-Details of the latest version can be found in Github repository page: https://github.com/JFVF/AT02-GROUP01
+Details of the latest version can be found on GitHub repository page: https://github.com/JFVF/AT02-GROUP01

 ENVIRONMENT
 -----------